flight-test-engineering/PSim-RCAM/README.md

 Aiming for performance, the program runs the integration loop at a target pf 400Hz, adjusting the integration steps to the available computing cycles.
 It uses Numba to speed up the main functions involved in the integration loop.

-Output is sent to FlightGear (FG), over UDP, at a reduced frame rate (60).
+Output is sent to FlightGear (FG), over UDP, at a reduced frame rate (set to 60Hz).
-The FG interface uses the class implemented by Andrew Tridgel [fgDFM](https://github.com/ArduPilot/pymavlink/blob/master/fgDFM.py)
+The FG interface uses a stripped down version of the class implemented by Andrew Tridgel [fgDFM](https://github.com/ArduPilot/pymavlink/blob/master/fgDFM.py).
+It was simplified and a few additional parameters were added.
+It is compliant with version 24 of FlightGear protocol.

-Currently, the UDP address is set to the local machine, with  second UDP address available for an extra screen/instance of FG.
+Currently, the first UDP address is set to the local machine, with  second UDP address available for an extra screen/instance of FG.

 If a joystick is detected, then inputs come from it
 Otherwise, offline simulation is run.